 We have put together an excellent and exciting fully packed program to engage researchers and clinicians alike with a series of plenaries, pro & con discussions and meet the expert sessions.

 Regrettably sustained high-quality discussion of controversial issues rarely occurs in medical meetings, but these issues will get raised, if not by doctors, then by their patients.
 Promoting constructive dialogue about controversy is a matter of educational will.
 And we will!

 For this, a well-balanced mixture of internationally known speakers from around the world will provide us with their latest knowledge about controversial issues on mechanisms, assessment, prevention and treatment of neuropathic pain.
 Let’s get into discussion with them and let’s broaden our understanding.

 Research into neuropathic pain is still one of the most active areas in neuroscience.
 Therefore, share your latest investigations and ideas by submitting an abstract for oral or e-poster presentation.
-A selection of the best abstracts will be scheduled into the program and we will have a poll for the best posters, which will be awarded with book prizes.
+A selection of the best abstracts will be scheduled into the program.
 Or join us as a sponsor or exhibitor and benefit from maximum visibility and exposure to a broad audience.